owaismohsin001/Ameer-Virtual-Processor/README.md

 **75 - IFSAME(0) |** Checks if two value on the top of the stack are the same value and doesn't pops them off the stack.

+**76 - Split |** Splits a string into an array by a seprator and pops it off the stack.

+**77 - Join |** Joins an array from a string by a seprator and pops it off the stack.

+**78 - StrINSERT |** Inserts into a string, specifically substitutes curly braces.

+**79 - RECORD |** Records current memory seprately.

+**80 - RECAP |** Sets currently recorded memory to current memory.

+**81 - FRAMDUMP |** Prints entire frame in which memories is recorded.

+**82 - RECORDHEAP |** Records current heap seprately, and choses it by an argument in which 0 means storage and 1 means register.

+**83 - RECAPHEAP |** Sets currently recorded heap to the current heap, and choses it by an argument in which 0 means storage and 1 means register.

+**84 - HEAPDUMP |** Prints entire frame in which heaps is recorded.

+**85 - PUSH_LAST |** Pushes the last heap frame onto the memory.

 Hey, btw, assembly for these instructions will be created as soon as I am satisfied with instruction themselves.